danielorp/msa-boilerplate/README.md

 # Microservice Architecture Boilerplate

 ## Overview

+Every application comes with its own set of challenges.
+Lately, I've been diving into common data-heavy system issues, drawing inspiration from the book _Designing Data-Intensive Applications_.

 This project consists of a set of microservices designed to explore and experiment with:
 - **Asynchronous Messaging:** Efficient communication between services
 - **Observability:** Improved system monitoring and logging